OUR TEAM

 Richard studied the Piano, Saxophone and Trombone in his schooling years in Melbourne.

-He has been accompanying since 1993 and began working professionally as a performing musician, composer/arranger and music educator in 1997.
-Richard moved to Brisbane in 1999, completed a Bachelor of Music in composition at QUT.
-He teaches multi instrumental music in primary and high schools and currently lectures in aural studies and arranging at QUT.
-Richard is often called upon as a brass and woodwind clinician.
 As a conductor he has been MD for various musicals and shows – Les Misérables, Fiddler on the Roof and other local productions.
 Richard enjoys regularly performing locally, nationally and internationally.
 He loves to be in the studio recording music for various artists.
 Richard’s eclectic skill set has afforded him the privilege of working with many and varied artists, such as James Morrison, Pete Murray and Gerry Connelly.
 He is the founder, director and arranger for his big band The Empty Chair Project.
 Richard has a deep passion for musicians, especially his three beautiful children.

 Amelia Harris

-Brisbane Program Leader
+Program Leader - Brisbane

 Chantal Le Goff

 Chantal is managing our choir program on the Sunshine Coast.
 Chantal is a skilled project leader and is experienced in business administration, project and relationship management and has lead community support projects in the UK and Australia across a range of sectors including charities, education, finance and engineering.
-She is personally aware of how uplifting singing can be especially within a supportive environment and

 Clare Cook